Parish Priest: Fr Adrian Tuckwell

 In 2007, St Joseph's School moved to new, modern premises in Whinfield Way - a shared building with Highfield Primary School.
 The old school is now occupied by Carers' Trust Tyne and Wear.

 The fabric of the church had further deteriorated.
 Following renewed attempts to build a new church for the parish, including proposals to convert the old school and create a parish centre, the church was suddenly closed and demolished by the diocese in 2012.
 After a short period of celebrating Mass in the school hall, the parish community found a new home at St Barnabas' C/E Church in the centre of Rowlands Gill.
-The presbytery remains today and is rented by Gateshead Council as a place of respite for families and young carers.
+The presbytery remains today and is rented by Gateshead Carer's Trust as a place of respite for families and young carers.
+The presbytery became famous in 2017 when it was used by the BBC as the centre of its children's drama 'The Dumping Ground' by Jacqueline Wilson, a series that followed the lives of the children living in the fictional children's care home of Ashdene Ridge, nicknamed by them "The Dumping Ground".

 Adapted from Parish History by Tom Conway.